-- MEFA Loan

-- Federal PLUS Loan
+• Federal PLUS Loan

 Framingham State University Scholarships:

 · AHANA

+· Alumni Association Leadership

 · Barbara Thayer Brown

 · Marjorie Morgan Brown

-· AdelinaAcchione Cellucci
+· Adelina Acchione Cellucci

+· Marco Charles

-· Arthur Chaves
+· Dr. Arthur G. Chaves

 · Class of 1954

-· Class of 1956

 · Class of 1993 Leadership

 · Dr. Gail E. Cosgrove

-· Alice Dabrowski

-· Matthew Denice

 · Dr. Philip M. Dooher

 · Dr. Arthur M. Doyle

 · Catherine Fuller

+· Priscilla Galvin Sociology

 · Lucy Marcille Gillis

 · Dr. Alice M. Glover

-· Anita M. Goldner Scholarship
+· Anita M. Goldner

 · Sidney & Katherine Goodstein

-Edith Davenport Griswold

-· Louise Guild
+· Louise Guild Nutrition & Biochemistry

-· Betsy Harter

 · Nancy Murphy Hatch

 · Carmela Hilbert Immigrant

 · Margaret Fenwick Hinchcliffe

-· Jane Ireson

 Dr. Constance B. Jordan

-· Maxine Keats

-Marion Leonhard
+· Mancuso English, Humanities, and

+Social & Behavioral Sciences

-Robert J. Lemieux Metrowest
+· Robert J. Lemieux Metrowest

-· James Linsley
+· Dr. Diane L. Lowe

-Susan B. Lyman
+· Susan B. Lyman

 · Joan Kelleher Martinuzzi

-Christa Corrigan McAuliffe
+· Christa Corrigan McAuliffe

-· Mary McGann

-Joseph F. Moynihan

 · Louisa A. Nicholass

-· Martin F. O'Connor

 · Ruth Pfeiffer

-· Kenneth J. Preskenis
+· Dr. Kenneth J. Preskenis

-· Grace Watters Richmond

-· Kathleen Ryan Cominskey Roberts

-Salenius
+· Dr. Elmer W. Salenius

-Elizabeth Smith

 · Doris Butler Sutton

+Beth El Tzedek

 · Jose B. Tombs

 · War and Peace Class of 1945

 · Dr. Charles Zapsalis

 Some programs are subject to the availability of funding.

-The amount of financial aid eligibility that is met depends upon the availability of funds, the number of eligible applicants, the date the FAFSA is filed and the financial aid file is completed.
-FAFSAs received by March 1st will be given priority consideration, while files completed after that date are subject to available funding.
-A financial aid award letter will be mailed to all students who complete an application for financial aid.

-It is the responsibility of the student to notify the Financial Aid Office of all financial assistance received from any other sources.
-Types of assistance that must be reported include private scholarships, tuition waivers, veteran's benefits, Massachusetts Rehabilitation assistance, etc.

-All forms of outside assistance must be taken into account in the financial aid package.
-Outside assistance received after the awards are made by the Financial Aid Office may cause the financial aid package to be adjusted.

 Payment of Financial Aid Awards

 Financial Aid awarded prior to the due date of the student bill, excluding Federal Work Study, will be posted directly to the student's account.

 If more aid is awarded than is required to meet the financial obligation to the University, the student will be refunded this amount and it can be used to meet other educational expenses.
 Financial aid refunds are not usually available until the mid-point of the term.
 It is the policy of the Business Office to credit the first money received to the student bill.
 A student who withdraws from the University during the term may not be eligible for the entire financial aid award.
 The refund policy of the University is included with the Student Bill in the All About Tuition and Fees document and can be viewed online.

 Satisfactory Academic Progress Policy

 Federal regulations require Framingham State University to develop and apply a consistent and reasonable standard of academic progress, which must contain elements specified in the regulations.
 The following standards apply to any student receiving Federal or State financial aid.

 Grade Point Average Standards

 Students must meet FSU academic standards by earning an overall grade point average (GPA) of 1.70 until they have passed 8 course-credits (32 semester hours), and a overall GPA of 2.00 after that, or after four (4) semesters (excluding winter intercession but including summer courses) at FSU (whichever comes first).

 Pace of Completion and Maximum Timeframe

 The maximum time frame for completing an undergraduate degree is 150% of the published length of the program.
 To ensure that students meet this requirement, schools must measure how many courses students complete against how many they attempt.
 To be making satisfactory academic progress at FSU, students must successfully complete 67% of the courses attempted.
 This is a cumulative measurement, and the number of courses attempted and earned will be reviewed at the end of each year at the conclusion of the spring semester.

 Since a degree at FSU requires 32 course-credits (128 semester hours), 48 course-credits (192 semester hours) is the maximum amount that students can attempt within the 150% completion time frame.
 Students who have attempted 48 course-credits (including semester hour credits transferred to FSU that count toward the student's degree program) and have not yet earned a Bachelor's degree will become ineligible for financial aid.

 Courses transferred to FSU are counted towards the number of course credits/semester hours attempted and completed but are not included in the calculation of the GPA.

 Examples: